emipa606/PawnsPaintRestored/README.md

 Paintings give beauty and lets pawns look at them for joy.

 This mod lets your colonists build an easel and make paintings from cloth and wood.
-Colonists paint whatever they feel like, and sometimes it&apos;s some weird *#@!.
+Colonists paint whatever they feel like, and sometimes it's some weird *#@!.

 The paintings are unfortunately not rotatable, which is a shame.
-I&apos;ve tried and tried to make it work but having both random textures and make it rotatable doesn&apos;t seem possible.
+I've tried and tried to make it work but having both random textures and make it rotatable doesn't seem possible.

 Currently on version Beta 18!! ---
 Beta 18 link (big thanks to Jibbles for the files!):